 Mobile devices have evolved from communication tools to powerful computational devices and are increasingly being used for complex business applications to mobilize and streamline corporate and IT processes.
-Moreover, as employees increasingly use their personal devices for work, they expect more capabilities, apart from just being able to use their device on a company network.
+Moreover in EMM Vs MDM, the employees increasingly use their personal devices for work, they expect more capabilities, apart from just being able to use their device on a company network.

 Enterprise requirements for corporate data and application security have also expanded.
 Instead of solely fortifying the devices, they now need to manage and protect the information and business apps on mobile devices.

 Enterprise Mobility Management (EMM) is a more evolved, sophisticated, and scalable set of features to manage enterprise devices, apps, content, and information.
 EMM encapsulates MDM, MAM, MCM, App Wrapping, Containerization, Identity Management features in a comprehensive, centralized solution.

 EMM includes the following features apart from MDM:

 MAM provides in-depth management and security of apps by monitoring and evaluating app health, restricting malicious apps, configuring, deploying and removing apps according to company policy.

 Though a part of MAM, app wrapping and containerization segregates corporate and personal apps and data on mobile devices.
 This helps employees switch personas on the devices without ceding control to their private information.
 It also makes it easier for the organization’s IT to focus only on corporate resources for operations like monitoring, securing, or wiping etc.

 MCM allows for a secure environment to collaborate, store, and access collaborate corporate documents, information, and data.